Open accessibility options

 Web Analytics Privacy Policy Summary

-📓 Data processed: Access statistics, which contain data such as access locations, device data, access duration and time, navigation behavior, click behavior, and IP addresses.
-Further details can be found in the respective web analytics tool used.
+📓 Data processed: Access statistics, including data such as access locations, device data, access duration and time, navigation behavior, click behavior, and IP addresses.
+Further details can be found in the documentation for the respective web analytics tool used.

 📅 Storage period: Depends on the web analytics tool used